sparklingsoul9285/PaytmClone/README.md

 # PaytmClone
-This is a mini project is clone of Paytm website using HTML, CSS and Javascript ✨
+This is a clone of Paytm website using HTML, CSS and Javascript ✨